 China is such a huge country and I think in the West we are only starting to appreciate the regional differences in the food.
 So much of what we might consider “Chinese” has been in effect created by immigrants and would hardly be recognized within the country.
 That goes for many other places, mind you, too, but I think particularly with Chinese food.

-Much as I’d love it to be the case, and one day I hope it will, my experience of Indian food is not (yet) from Indian, but primarily from the very strong culture of enjoying Indian food in the UK.
+Much as I’d love it to be the case, and one day I hope it will, my experience of Indian food is not (yet) from India, but primarily from the very strong culture of enjoying Indian food in the UK.

 Authenticity can vary, and some dishes, in fact, are these days considered British favorites (since they have been adapted/created within the country).
 But there are enough people keeping the authentic dishes alive, too.
 There are a mix here of authentic and adapted.